windsor718/leveeNet/README.md

 1. standardization
    - elevation: *sampleWiseStandardization*.
 We are more interested in the variation of the elevation in a image, not an entire dataset.
      - For instance, there should be differences in mean elevation between images from mountain and near-ocean, but this difference of mean may not be relavent.
-   - bands from Sentinel-2: *featureWiseStandardization*. this is more like global variable, thus perform standardiztion for entire dataset.
+   - bands from Sentinel-2: *featureWiseStandardization*. they are more like global variables, thus perform standardiztion for an entire dataset.
 2. one-hot-encoding
    - as the land cover band (channel) is categorical, create dummy variables via one-hot-encoding.
    - We also need to remove homogeneous layers (i.e., all-zero).